10 Ways To Set Boundaries With Your Family

 Keep things open-minded and flexible.
 That way, you'll continue to grow, and your boundaries will always be a true reflection of the amazing person you're becoming.

-10 Example Phrases For Setting Boundaries
+Example Phrases for Setting Boundaries

 You can adjust these phrases to suit your situation or how your family works.
 Setting boundaries means clearly expressing your desires and feelings with respect and confidence.